 How many rat traps are there?

 As the rats became clever enough, the technology of rat traps also enhanced.
 Now, in the market, you can find different types of traps that work effectively.
-However, there are four types of traps that every household is using now.
+However, there are four types of sticky mouse traps that every household is using now.
 They are –

 - Humane Rat Traps

 Humane rat traps are the traps that can be seen in every household.
 It is one of the oldest forms of traps used to catch rats without killing or harming them in any way.
-These traps have the option of releasing the animal caught whenever you feel like.
+These traps have the option of releasing the animal caught whenever you feel like it.
 They come in different sizes, so if you want the trap to catch rodents like squirrels or fat mice, then you must purchase the big rat trap.

 - Electronic Rat Traps

 If you wish to kill the rats directly while trapping them, then electronic rat traps will be the best option.
 Electronic rat traps offer shock to the rats once they are caught.
 They don’t create any mess around, leave no bacteria, and are non-toxic.